Delhi Police Issues Traffic Advisory Ahead Of Republic Day Parade Rehearsals

 New Delhi:

-According to the advisory, rehearsals of the Republic Day parade would be held on Kartavya Path on Saturday, Sunday, Monday and Tuesday from Vijay Chowk to the India Gate.
+According to the advisory, the Republic Day parade rehearsals shall be held on Kartavya Path on Wednesday, Thursday, Saturday, and Sunday from Vijay Chowk to India Gate.

 Kartavya Path from Vijay Chowk to India Gate will also remain closed for traffic, it said.

-The Man Singh Road, Janpath, Maulana Azad Road, the Rail Bhawan roundabout, Rajendra Prasad Road, Windsor Place roundabout, Sunheri Masjid roundabout, Rafi Marg, MLNP roundabout, MLNM, Q Point, C-Hexagon, Jaswant Singh roundabout and Ashoka Road will also remain heavy at the time of rehearsal, the advisory said.
+As a result, the traffic will be diverted.
+Consequently, congestion is likely to take place on these roads and motorists are requested to follow the directions of traffic police personnel.
+People are also requested to plan their journey in advance to avoid inconvenience, the advisory said.

-Motorists are requested to observe traffic rules and follow the directions of traffic police personnel.
-People are also requested to plan their journey to avoid inconvenience, it added.
+The motorists coming to Vinay Marg, Shanti Path, and going to New Delhi and beyond should take Sardar Patel Marg - Mother Teresa Crescent- roundabout RML - Baba Kharak Singh Marg or Park Street - Mandir Marg and proceed further to North Delhi/New Delhi, the advisory added.

-Traffic was also affected near the India Gate on Wednesday and Thursday.
+The police had also issued an advisory on Friday on traffic restrictions near the India Gate in central Delhi for four days due to the Republic Day parade rehearsals.

 (Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)